Cookies

 This competition exists for clubs affiliated to the Salisbury & District Association.
 Uniquely, it takes place between the teams drawn against each other home and away simultaneously: each team supplying two rinks which play at home and two which play away.
 A quick call at the end of the match between the team captains sees the scores totalled up and, if there is a tie in the scores, further ends are played.

-In the first round matches, Eagles were drawn at home to Pewsey Reds, which took place on 31 May and which resulted in a win for the Eagles 77-61; while Lions beat Salisbury on 9 June on a all 4 rinks, by 74-53.
+In the first round matches, Eagles were drawn at home to Pewsey Reds, which took place on 31 May and which resulted in a win for the Eagles 77-61; while Lions beat Salisbury on 9 June on all 4 rinks, by 74-53.

 The .pdf attached below has the current state of play in the competition ahead of the semi-finals.